What Is A Startup?

 Once you have your idea, you need some money.
 We regularly see headlines along the lines of ‘X Startup Raises 1 Billion in Series B Funding’ – which usually brings up questions like, ‘how many zeros are in a billion?[1]

 A traditional business founder would probably write a business plan and go to their bank for a loan.
 The initial capital they need is often secured against the founders’ property and at a high repayment rate.
 Bank loans are rarely an option for startups because they are so risky.
-The second option would be to bootstrap – where the founders use their own money to fund the business.
+The second option, which has become popular among many startups, would be to bootstrap – where the founders use their own money to fund the business.
 This option is available to startup founders.

-For startups, other funding options available include Venture Capital and Startup Incubators.
+For startups, other funding options available include angel investors, venture capital and startup incubators.
 These take a percentage of equity stake in the startup, so early investors are taking a higher risk, and so will usually take a higher percentage.
-(Founders should be cautious of rogue investors.
-I knew a founder who received an offer for the money he was asking for, but only in exchange for 75% of the business.
+(Founders should be cautious of rogue investors and bad deals.
+I personally knew a founder who received an offer for the money he was asking for, but only in exchange for 75% of the business.
 The founder politely said, ‘no thank you.’)

 Crowdfunding (or Crowd Investing) has become an increasingly popular option for startups in recent years.
 This is where a group of investors (possibly a great many of them) pool together to take a percentage of equity in the startup.
 The advantage here for the startup, is that the investors don’t have a say in how the startup is run.
 But to be eligible for these crowdfunding platforms, investors usually want everything to be up and running, with customers and already generating revenue.
 One of the most popular crowd investing platforms is CrowdCube, who have already funded over 1,000 businesses since 2011.